Laakeri/Triangulator/README.md

 * -hyper : Generalized hypertreewidth of a hypergraph
 * -frachyper : Fractional hypertreewidth of a hypergraph
 * -bayes : Total table size of a Bayesian network

+There are also additional flags:
+* -pmcprogress : Print information to stderr during the PMC enumeration phase.
+* -k : Set an upper bound for the search.
+Triangulator will report the optimal solution or that the value of the optimal solution is higher than k.
+Use e.g. `-k=12` Currently works only with treewidth and minfill.